-Sing and games were the highlight of my school week but then I loved music and sport.
-I remember singing in assembly.
+Singing and games were the highlight of my school week but then I loved music and sport.
+I remember singing in assembly and the school choir.

 What a great way to start the day.